ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 A ConnectionError informs the application that: 1) data could not be delivered to the peer after a timeout, or 2) the Connection has been aborted (e.g., because the peer has called Abort).
-There is no guarantee that an Abort will indeed be signaled.
+There is no guarantee that an Abort from the peer will indeed be signaled.

 ~~~
 Connection -> ConnectionError<reason?>